eurolinux-enterprise-linux-sources/openlmi-providers/src/doc/admin/service-dbus/index.rst

 It allows to enumerate system services and get their status, start/stop/restart/... a service and enable/disable a service.

-The provider should be also able to do event based monitoring of service status (emit indication event upon service status change) in the future.
+The provider is also able to do event based monitoring of service status (emit indication event upon service property change).

 Contents: